Cannabis may help temporarily reduce anxiety symptoms. But for some people, it may also make anxiety worse.

 “For example, someone might only have one panic attack a day instead of several.
 Or maybe they can go grocery shopping with high but manageable levels of anxiety, when before they couldn’t leave the house,” Peace explains.

-While marijuana appears to help some people with anxiety, it has the opposite effect for others.
+While cannabis appears to help some people with anxiety, it has the opposite effect for others.
 Some simply don’t notice any effect, while others experience worsening symptoms.

 What’s behind this discrepancy?

-THC, the psychoactive compound in marijuana, seems to be a big factor.
+THC, the psychoactive compound in cannabis, seems to be a big factor.
 High levels of THC

-In addition, marijuana doesn’t appear to offer the same long-term effects as other anxiety treatments, including psychotherapy or medication.
-Using marijuana may offer some much-needed temporary relief, but it’s not a long-term treatment option.
+In addition, cannabis doesn’t appear to offer the same long-term effects as other anxiety treatments, including psychotherapy or medication.
+Using cannabis may offer some much-needed temporary relief, but it’s not a long-term treatment option.

 “I think, like any medicine, cannabis can provide support,” Peace says.
 “But without lifestyle changes or internal work on mental health, if your stressors or anxiety triggers remain, your anxiety will likely remain in some form.”

-While marijuana might seem like a way to avoid the potential side effects associated with prescription medication, there are still some downsides to consider.
+While cannabis might seem like a way to avoid the potential side effects associated with prescription medication, there are still some downsides to consider.

 Negative side effects